revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ---

-19.How will you check the given File is exists or not?
+19.How to check the given file is exists or not?

 <details><summary><b>Show Answer</b></summary>

 Use the **os.path.isfile('file_path')** function to see whether a file exists.
 Pass the file name or file path to the current perform as associate degree argument.
-This performs returns True if a file is gift on the given path.
+This returns True if a file is present in the given path.
 Otherwise, it returns False.

 </details>